jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/README.md

 ## 2. Create a CodeCommit Repository

-Then you'll need to create a CodeCommit on AWS.
-We need the CodeCommit repo to store the "source" files that we will build into a docker image.
+Then you'll need to create a CodeCommit repo on AWS.
+We need the CodeCommit repo to store the "source" files that we will build into a docker image later.
+And the Docker Image will then be stored in the ECR repo.

- You can do it on AWS web console or you can just execute the following command.
+ You can create a CodeCommit repo on AWS web console or you can just execute the following command.

 ```bash
 aws codecommit create-repository --repository-name my-docker-repo --repository-description "My Docker Repo"
 ```

-Then you'll need to do 'git clone your codepipline repo' via either SSH or HTTP.
+Then you'll need to do 'git clone your CodeCommit repo' via either SSH or HTTP.
 It'll be an empty repository first.
 Then you will need to download the source files (zip) into your local repo [here](https://github.com/jaydenaung/CloudGuard-ShiftLeft-CICD-AWS/blob/main/src.zip)

 - Unzip the source files.
 You'll need to **make sure that "src" folder and Dockerfile are in the same root directory**.
 - Remove the zip file